caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 建筑高度：尽量控制在两层以内，包括两层。

-Two types are included: emergency buildings in disaster and post-disaster construction.
+Two types are included: emergency buildings while-in disaster and reconstruction after-disaster.
+A. emergency buildings while-in-disaster: a Emergency shelters;
+b Temporary housing;
-A. emergency buildings in disaster: a Emergency shelters for residents. b Victims temporary housing c.Temporary classrooms for the disaster areas(primary schools and middle schools).
+c.Temporary classrooms (primary schools and middle schools); d.Temporary kindergartens.
-d.
-Temporary kindergartens for the disaster areas.
-(Pick any one or more).
+(Choose one or more).

-Design requirements
+Design requirements:
-Construction base: no specific bases and it should have a strong base adaptability.
+Construction base: not restricted to specific bases,and the construction should be strongly adaptable to the base.
 Regional characteristics: Fully consider the regional characteristics of architecture.
 Materials，transportation and construction:
 Flexibility, modular housing units，suitable for reserve and transportation and is supposed to fit at least one piece of the following requirements.
-Easy to obtain the building materials locally within 48 hours.
+Easy to obtain local materials within 48 hours.
 Suitable for international air aid by small cargo planes in batch.
-Suitable for emergency airdrop aid by domestic helicopters.Can be rapidly built and massively repreduced,can be constructed with light machine and small tools by local residents or volunteers.
+Proper for emergency airdrop aid by domestic helicopters.
+Can be rapidly built and massively reproduced,can be constructed with light machine and small tools by local residents or volunteers.
 Make full use of ecological means such as environment-friendly,energy sufficient and new types of materials and renewable resources.

 Safety and comfort
 Meet the structure security requirements.
-Consider using fire proof materials as much as possible.
+Consider using fireproof materials as much as possible.
-Favorable architectural physics performance including sunlight conditions ，ventilation system , insulation and cooling system.
+Have favorable architectural physics performance including sunlight conditions ，ventilation system , insulation and cooling system.
-Simple lightning and air fans, temporary power generation.
+Possess simple lighting，air fans and temporary power generation.
-Take guarding against insects or snakes into consideration.
+Guard against insects or snakes.
-Rainwater collecting and recycling.
+Collect and recycle rainwater.

 Psychological aid and humanistic concern：
 Take Psychological counseling and comforting into consideration.